zsunberg/CU-Optimization-Materials/project/report_assignment.md

 -   You must conduct a basic familiarization of literature related to your project.
-Your report should contain **at least 5 citations of related published work** and a brief description of how these relate to your project.
+Your report should contain **at least 5 citations of related work published in an academic journal or conference proceedings** and a brief description of how these relate to your project.

 -   At the end of the report include a few sentences about the **contributions of each team member** (e.g. \"Bob collected and cleaned the data, Alice implemented the algorithm\", etc.)

 -   At the end of the report, **indicate whether you are willing to share the report publicly** for other students to benefit from.
 I highly recommend choosing to share since future students may be able to build off of or be inspired by your work. **Please include one of the following release sentences**: \"The authors grant permission for this report to be posted publicly.\" or \"The authors do NOT grant permission for this report to be posted publicly.\"
 -   Clearly **indicate which algorithms you implemented from scratch** vs used off-the-shelf implementations.